YoloNomy/YoloNomy.github.io/_thermo/thermo/system.md

 ![image](../images/sun.png){: width="80%"}

 *The sun as an open system, which can exchange both matter and energy with the exterior (space).
-It is characterized by its state variables and the state functions one can build from them*
+It is characterized by its state variables and the state functions one can build from them.*

 ## Equation of state